 Add an instance to your subscription

-You can add Production and non-Production (Sandbox) instances to a Dynamics 365 for Customer Engagement apps subscription.
+You can add Production and non-Production (Sandbox) instances to a subscription.
 Each new instance creates a separate organization that can be used by different departments, locations, or for non-production purposes such as development.
-For more information on the instance types available to you, see Microsoft Dynamics 365 for Customer Engagement apps pricing and licensing.
+For more information on the instance types available to you, see Pricing and licensing.

 Purchase the Customer Engagement instance on the Microsoft online services portal Purchase subscriptions page.
-Additional storage and instances can be purchased by customers who have a paid Dynamics 365 for Customer Engagement apps Professional user license subscription.
+Additional storage and instances can be purchased by customers who have a paid Professional user license subscription.

 You must have the Office 365 Global administrator (however, see Note below) to do these tasks.
 For more information, see Assigning administrator roles.